sudmantlab/loco-pipe/manual/full_global_snp.md

     chromosomes are combined.
 - Customizable arguments
   - `z_cutoff`: the z score cutoff for windows to be considered outliers along each MDS axis.
-It is defaulted to be 3 but can be specified in the config file.
+It is defaulted to be 3 but can be modified in the config file.

 #### run_pcangsd_with_lostruct_outliers_global